-In the current year, the Group and the Company have applied all of the new and revised Standards and Interpretations issued by the International Accounting Standards Board ("IASB") and the International Financial Reporting Interpretations Committee ("IFRIC") of the IASB that are relevant to its operations and effective for accounting periods beginning on July 01, 2022.
+In the current year, the Group and the Company have applied all of the new and revised IFRS Accounting Standards and Interpretations issued by the International Accounting Standards Board ("IASB") that are relevant to its operations and effective for accounting periods beginning on July 01, 2023.

-New and revised standards that are effective for the current year
+New and revised IFRS Accounting Standards that are effective for the current year

-The following relevant revised Standards have been applied in these financial statements.
+The following relevant revised IFRS Accounting Standards have been applied in these financial statements.
 Their application has not had any significant impact on the amounts reported for the current and prior periods but may affect the accounting treatment for future transactions or arrangements.